talenet/talenet/README.md

 If you want to run `sbot` for testing and want to avoid using your regular key pair you can specify the `ssb_appname` environment variable.
 If you e.g. set `ssb_appname=test` sbot will store data in `~/.test`.
-Be aware that you need to run TALEnet with the same environment variable, e.g.:
+Be aware that you need to run tale:net with the same environment variable, e.g.:

 ```bash
 ssb_appname=test npm run dev